potetm/lightweaver/README.md

 `plan` takes a hashmap with the following keys:

-* `:symbol` - The var symbol to search for in the graph (e.g. 'start).
+* `::lw/symbol` - The var symbol to search for in the graph (e.g. 'start).
-* `:roots` - The root namespaces used to build the graph.
+* `::lw/roots` - The root namespaces used to build the graph.
-* `:xf` - xform to apply to the sorted namespaces.
+* `::lw/xf` - xform to apply to the sorted namespaces.
 See also namespaces, replace.

 `plan-rev` is the exact same as `plan`, except the returned list is reverse-topologically sorted (suitable for stopping).